alepulver/game-catalog-builder/docs/how-it-works.md

 - IGDB: searches tend to work better without a trailing `"(YYYY)"`.
 When `YearHint` is present, the client first tries a narrow release-date window (±1 year), then falls back to an unfiltered search.
 - RAWG: generally tolerant, but year tokens can still skew fuzzy scoring; `YearHint` helps break ties when multiple candidates share a similar name.
 - HLTB: uses `HLTB_ID` when pinned; otherwise it searches by query and strips a trailing `"(YYYY)"` when needed.
+  - HLTB only uses a small set of query variants and stops early on a high-confidence match.
+  - As a last resort (only if all other variants return no candidates), it tries lower/upper-case variants for stylized titles.

 ### Base game vs editions